The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: Sample properties

 In a circularly symmetric system the Einstein radius corresponds to the radius within which the average mass density equals the critical density \citep{SEF92}.
 In order to obtain a proxy for the Einstein radius even when no lensing is detected we define the ``stellar Einstein radius'' as the radius within which the average stellar mass density equals the critical density.
 Note that high resolution multi-band imaging is necessary to estimate this quantity robustly.
 Clearly this is only an approximation for non-circular systems, and will be a lower limit to the true Einstein radius if dark matter is present.

 We are now in a position to study the distribution of integrated stellar mass~$M_*$, bulge-to-total stellar mass ratio~$B/T$ and stellar Einstein radii for the SWELLS targets.
 As shown in Figure~\ref{fig:histo2} all three quantities correlate at some level with confirmation rate.
 Most of the not-lenses are found at small $M_*$, small $B/T$, and small stellar Einstein radius.
 However, the correlation is not perfect: B and C grade lenses are found even at M$_*>10^{11}$ and B/T$>0.7$.
 All three objects with no detected bulge turned out to be not-lenses.
 Perhaps the cleanest predictor of confirmation is stellar Einstein radius: there are no confirmed lenses below $0\farcs94$ even though there are probable and possible lenses well above $1''$.
+For comparison, the stellar Einstein radii for the confirmed SLACS early-type deflector galaxies are also typically (90\%) above 0$\farcs$94 although 10\% of the values are in the range 0$\farcs$69-0$\farcs$94.
+This tail of the distribution extending to smaller radii is consistent with the idea that multiple images with smaller separation can be detected in the presence of smooth early-type deflector galaxies compared to the case of spiral deflectors.
+However, the number of SWELLS targets is too small too reach a statistically significant conclusion.

 In conclusion, the selection function of the new SWELLS targets is complex and comprised of multiple steps.
 In the first one, we preselect based on SDSS images edge-on late type galaxies.
 This is extremely efficient in producing a sample of lenticular and spiral galaxies.
 The second step, confirmation as a lens system, depends on the properties of the deflector but also has a stochastic component.
 Denser systems produce larger Einstein radii, which in turn make the lensing effect more likely and easier to detect at \hst resolution.
 In addition, the relative position on the sky of the source and deflector, as well as the broad band surface brightness of the source, ultimately control the presence of detectable multiple imaging.
 A third layer of complication is added by the presence of dust lanes and small scale structure in the surface brightness distribution of the deflector, which may complicate identification of multiple images even for a perfectly good strong lensing system.
 In the next section we will investigate the effective selection function of the SWELLS sample by comparing the properties of the SWELLS deflectors with those of a typical sample of spiral galaxies.